Simon Tolkien: Reaction to filmed versions of J. R. R. Tolkien's works

-Simon Tolkien disagreed with the policy of his grandfather's estate in regard to The Lord of the Rings films.
+Tolkien disagreed with the policy of his grandfather's estate in regard to The Lord of the Rings films.
 When Christopher Tolkien issued a statement that the "Tolkien estate would be best advised to avoid any specific association with the films", Simon Tolkien broke ranks, offering to cooperate with the filmmakers, stating, "It was my view that we take a much more positive line on the film and that was overruled by my father."
 Following up a 2001 interview with The Independent, Simon in 2003 gave interviews to The Daily Telegraph and other media in which he discussed his strained relationship with his father, describing it as a permanent breach; however, they subsequently reconciled.

-As of 2022, he is a consultant on the Amazon TV series The Lord of the Rings: The Rings of Power.
+As of 2022, Tolkien is a consultant on the Amazon TV series The Lord of the Rings: The Rings of Power.